Arash84Prhsn/WaterSortGame/README.md

 - `getNextItem(item)` returns the item that appears inside the linked list after the given item(Since the list is implemented in a circular manner if the item at tail is the given item, returns the item at the head of the linked list).

-- `gePreviousItem(item)` Functions in similar fashion to the `getNextItem()` method except it returns the item before the given item instead of the next one.
+- `gePreviousItem(item)` Functions in similar fashion to the `getNextItem()` method except it returns the item prior to the given item instead of the next one.

 ## Examples